BlaqueDevs/se-assignment-day-4-software-project-management-TheEmmaIhezie/README.md

 Tracking progress is another benefit of using Gantt charts.
 To make it easier to identify how much of the project has been accomplished, jobs can have their bars darkened or marked with a different color when they’re finished.
 Monitoring the project's overall development and spotting any possible delays are made easier with the help of this tool.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Lack of technical know how
+Lack of personnel

+It is significant to the target audience because if evaluated correctly, will provide solutions to their needs

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 1. A clear problem statement sets the foundation for a successful software development project.
 By addressing the core issues and requirements, the final product is more likely to meet the needs of the end-users and stakeholders.